 People with eating disorders who are religiously observant may feel stuck and confused during these periods.
 They may feel very connected to their faith and thus (erroneously) decide that they are a “bad”, sinful, or unworthy member of this faith if they do not fast.
 At the same time, they may realize the risks inherent in fasting and be apprehensive about possibly becoming more entrenched in their eating disorder.

-To navigate these murky waters, we offer some ideas and questions to reflect upon, to clarify your intentions, values, and goals, and ultimately to decide whether or not fasting is appropriate for you:
+To navigate these murky waters, we offer some ideas and questions to reflect upon to clarify your intentions, values, and goals.
+And, ultimately, to decide whether or not fasting is appropriate for you.

-Talk it through with someone.
-If you are connected to a mental health or medical professional, it is worth your while to bring up the issue of religious fasting or dietary restriction with them (ideally, well in advance of a given holiday).
-They can help you think about the pros and cons of each choice and provide information about eating disorders and fasting.
 Talk through your reasons for wanting to fast and your reasons why it might not be a great idea.
 For example, are you struggling with any dysfunctional thoughts that could be challenged?
 Is a part of your desire to fast rooted in a desire to restrict for purposes that serve your illness more than your faith?
-Be honest with yourself and discuss these thoughts with your healthcare providers so that they can be in the best position to help you.
+Be honest with yourself.
+Then, discuss these thoughts with your healthcare providers so that they can be in the best position to help you.

 No matter what you decide, we at the Columbia Center for Eating Disorders wish you a meaningful and recovery-consistent holiday.